|

 Collect the information

-• using diaries that are kept systematically by individual teachers
+• using diaries that are kept systematically by individual

 • interviews

-• observations, including shadowing selected teachers or pupils
+• observations, including shadowing selected teachers

 • brain-storming discussions